Joan/Quiz/Readme.md

 Displayed in front of the players, and receives keyboard events so need to be focused on.

 * **Admin** – `/admin`
 Displayed on a separate device – triggers player shortcuts & teams keycode to `/player`.
+You can change this route by passing the path you want at startup: `npm start -- admin_route=admin123`

 * **Buzzers signal reception** – `/receiver`
 Receives buzzers signal on a different device – triggers buzzers keycode to `/player`.